-Introducing holidays to the Dominican Republic
+Introducing holidays to the Dominican Republic for 2017 / 2018

 The Dominican Republic is arguably the most diverse of all the Caribbean islands.
 The Dominican Republic has gorgeous mountains, sandy deserts and sun swept beaches to thrill you on your Caribbean adventure.
-If you are looking for something exotic for your 2017 holiday, the Dominican Republic is the place to go.
+If you are looking for something exotic for your 2017 or 2018 holiday, the Dominican Republic is the place to go.

 From the romantic Santo Domingo to the stunning wrap around terrace houses in Puerto Plata, whether you choose to stay in an all inclusive or self-catering, you will find plenty more than just a beach holiday in the Dominican Republic.
 The Dominican Republic continues to be one of the most popular long-haul destinations.